tuobaar/spiegel_crawler/README.md

 1. Crawls url every 15 minutes.
 2. Crawls multiple pages if instructed by user.
 When the program starts, the user is given an option to either crawl all 500 pages of the URL https://www.spiegel.de/international/p{page_number}/ or only page 1 of same URL.
 3. Handles requests errors.
 4. Handles internet/network disconnection errors during requests to webpages.
 The program keeps running waiting for the connection to get fixed, and continues afterwards.
+To see this feature instantly, temporarily disconnect the internet connection on the device before running the program.
+Then reconnect afterwards to continue crawling data.
 5. Handles duplicate entries.
 6. Handles missing data.
 7. Program informs the user about changes in HTML tags and CSS classes on the URL/Webpage.
 However this may not happen, as the HTML tags and CSS classes seem permanent and consistent so far.